 Soles was confiscated by the Crown when Odo fell from favour and then granted to the Crevequer family.
 It became a part of the Barony of Crevequer, which was one of the baronies responsible for Castleward at Dover.
 Soles, now known as Soles Court Farm, has been part of the Fredville estate since its purchase by John Plumptre of Fredville in 1800.

-The Domesday Survey showed Odo to be by far the richest tenant-in-chief in the England, he held 184 lordships in Kent, and manors in twelve other counties which gave him an income of £3,000 a year.
+The Domesday Survey shows that Odo, Bishop of Bayeaux, was by far the richest tenant-in-chief in England.
+In Kent alone he held 184 lordships, which with the manors he held in twelve other counties gave him an income of £3,000 a year.
 However, Odo quickly became the most hated man in Kent because of his ruthless greed in taking whatever he wanted by force and soon came into direct conflict with Lanfranc, Archbishop of Canterbury.
-In 1076 Odo was tried on Pennenden Heath, Kent, for defrauding the Crown and Diocese of Canterbury and had to return some of the land holdings he had obtained by illegal means whilst other assets were re-apportioned.
+In 1076 Odo was tried on Pennenden Heath in Kent for defrauding the Crown and Diocese of Canterbury and had to return some of the land holdings he had obtained by illegal means whilst other assets were re-apportioned.

-William I imprisoned Odo in 1082 for seditiously planning a military expedition to Italy without the kings permission, supposedly in pursuit of the Papacy and Odo’s remaining estates were confiscated by the Crown which retained control of them for some years.
-Odo spent the next five years in prison until 1087 when William was persuaded on his deathbed to release him from prison.
-After William’s death Odo recovered his Earldom of Kent from William II, called Rufus, the son of the Conqueror and the newly crowned King of England, but soon lost it again when he organized a rebellion in 1088 to overthrow William II and replace him with Robert, Duke of Normandy, another son of the Conqueror.
-William II allowed Odo to go Normandy where he remained in the service of Duke Robert eventually dying in Palermo, Sicily, in 1097 whilst en route to Palestine with Duke Robert to take part in the First Crusade.
-The king gave some of Odo’s confiscated manors to various barons and kept the remainder for himself.
+In 1082 William I imprisoned Odo for seditiously planning a military expedition to Italy without the kings permission, the supposed purpose of this expedition was to obtain the Papacy for Odo.
+In addition to his imprisonment Odo also had his remaining estates confiscated by the Crown and the confiscated estates remained under the control of the Crown for some years.
+After five years of imprisonment William was persuaded on his deathbed to release Odo from prison and after William’s death at Rouen in September of 1087 Odo recovered his Earldom of Kent from William II, the newly crowned son of the Conquerer who was also known as Rufus.
+This nickname may have come about either because of the reddish colour of his hair when he was a child or his ruddy complexion.
+However, Odo soon returned to his duplicitous ways and once again lost his titles and estates in 1088 when he organized an unsuccessful rebellion to overthrow William II and replace him with Robert, Duke of Normandy, another son of the Conqueror.
+William II did not imprison Odo, instead he allowed him to go to the Duchy of Normandy where Odo remained in the service of Duke Robert.
+In 1097 Odo died in Palermo in Sicily whilst en route to Palestine with Duke Robert to take part in the First Crusade.
+After Odo’s exile to Normandy William II gave some of Odo’s confiscated manors to various barons and kept the remainder for himself.